 Developing clauses for NBS that discourage product substitution away from demonstrably sustainable building products.

 Influencing government procurement practice so that demonstrably sustainable building products are specified.

 Encouraging a greater recognition of the impact of products within building codes and encourage a move away from generic approaches to product specific sustainability assessment.

 ASBP Policy - Current and Recent:

-ASBP contribution to the consultation process submitted 12 January 2014
+ASBP contribution to the consultation process January 2014

 The UK-GBC Zero Carbon Non Domestic Task Group has been formed to help define and build support for an ambitious definition of 'zero carbon' for non-domestic buildings that works for industry.
 With the conslutation on draft proposals now closed, it will next report on 27th February, 2014.
 UKGBC are currently going through all the consultation responses and having further discussions with the Task Group.